DNA seen through the eyes of a coder (or, If you are a hammer, everything looks like a nail)

 A cell cannot clone unless very stringent conditions are met - a ‘secure by default’ configuration.
 It is only when these safeguards fail that tumors can grow.
 Like with computer security, it is hard to strike a balance between security (’no cells can divide’) and usability.

-Compare this to the well known Halting Problem, first described by the founder of Computer Science, Alan Turing.
+Compare this to the well known Halting Problem, which is strongly associated with Alan Turing’s Machine.
 Perhaps it is as impossible to predict if a program will ever finish as it is to create a functional genome that cannot get cancer?

 Each DNA Helix is redundant in itself - you can see the genome as a twisted ladder whereby each spoke contains two bases - hence the word ‘base-pair’.
 If one of these bases is missing, it can be derived from the one on the other side.
 T always binds to A, C always to G. So, we can state that the genome is mirrored within the helix.
 ‘RAID-1’ so to speak.